-Indiana narrative biological criteria [327 IAC 2-1-3] states that "(2) All waters, except as described in subdivision (5)," (i.e., limited use waters) "will be capable of supporting: (A) a well-balanced, warm water aquatic community."
-The water quality standard definition of a well-balanced aquatic community is "[327 IAC 2-1-9 (59)] An aquatic community that: (A) is diverse in species composition; (B) contains several different trophic levels; and (C) is not composed mainly of pollution tolerant species."
-An interpretation or translation of narrative biological criteria into numeric criteria would be as follows: A stream segment is non-supporting for aquatic life use when the monitored fish or macroinvertebrate community receives an IBI score of less than 36 (on a scale of 0-60 for fish and 12-60 for macroinvertebrate communities" (IDEM 2016b), which is considered "Poor" or "Very Poor" (IDEM 2016b).
+Indiana narrative biological criteria [327 IAC 2-1-3] states that "(2) All waters, except [limited use waters] will be capable of supporting: (A) a well-balanced, warm water aquatic community."
+The water quality standard definition of a "well-balanced aquatic community" is "[327 IAC 2-1-9] (59)] An aquatic community that: (A) is diverse in species composition; (B) contains several different trophic levels; and (C) is not composed mainly of pollution tolerant species."
+An interpretation or translation of narrative biological criteria into numeric criteria would be as follows: A stream segment is non-supporting for aquatic life use when the monitored fish or macroinvertebrate community receives an IBI score of less than 36 (on a scale of 0-60 for fish and 12-60 for macroinvertebrate communities), which is considered "Poor" or "Very Poor" (IDEM 2018a).

 Assessment of each site sampled will be reported to U.S. EPA in the 2020 update of Indiana's Integrated Water Monitoring and Assessment Report.
-Site specific data will be used to classify associated assessment units into one of five major categories in the State's Consolidated 303(d) list, category definitions are available in Indiana's CALM (IDEM 2016b, p.
-65).
+Site-specific data will be used to classify associated assessment units into one of five major categories in the State's Consolidated 303(d) list.
+Category definitions are available in Indiana's Consolidated Assessment and Listing Methodology (CALM) (IDEM 2018a, p.
+46-47).